ZoeBai0714/Five-Spice/index.md

 ## Welcome to Five Spice

-What is 'five spice' - start anieseed, fennel seeds, cloves and Sichuan peppers!
+What is 'five spice' - star anieseed, fennel seeds, cloves and Sichuan peppers!
 Probably you already know it long time ago.
 Ok let's go a bit further, what is Sichuan five spice?

 ### The Sichuan Five Spice